gsbDBI/ghana-recovr-rct/analysis/ghana_recovr_analysis.md

 ## Overivew
-The Ghana Core RECOVR project was launched [XXX] by Innovations for Poverty Action, as a nationally representative phone survey delivered to approximately 4,000 respondents.
-The objective of the study is to [XXX].
+The Ghana Core RECOVR project was launched May 6, 2020 by Innovations for Poverty Action, as a nationally representative phone survey delivered to approximately 4,000 respondents.

 The component of the study featured here is an experimental intervention included in the phone survey, with the objective of using nudges to increase information-seeking behavior.